 The best thing about the surf clubs is they always have fantastic views, perched right on the shoreline.

-This is my absolute favourite place to eat at the moment.
+This is an absolute favourite place to eat.
 Govindas is a vegetarian restaurant and takeaway run by Hare Krishna volunteers and the food is delicious and fresh.

 They always have a great range of options and a very good sized meal will only set you back between $10 and $15.